openconfig/gribi/doc/specification.md

-This document defines the specification for the gRPC Routing Information Base Interface (gRIBI). gRIBI is a gRPC-based protocol for injecting routing entries to an network device. gRIBI implementation on an network device is presented as a service that can be interacted with by an external process, which may be an element of an SDN controller.
+This document defines the specification for the gRPC Routing Information Base Interface (gRIBI). gRIBI is a gRPC-based protocol for injecting routing entries to an network device.
+The gRIBI implementation on an network device is presented as a service that can be interacted with by an external process, which may be an element of an SDN controller.